Last Updated on by

 The Seedhouse SL1 is designed for ultralight backpackers but the combination of ease of use, price and reliability make it perfect for adventure riders needing something to keep them dry.
 Sure, it doesn’t have a garage for your bike, but it more than makes up for this missing feature.

-If a garage is an absolute must for you, you will be happier with a different model but for the lone rider that only camps out in good weather or isn’t concerned about rain, you can’t get much better than this one.
+If a garage is an absolute must for you, you will be happier with a different model but for the lone rider that only camps out in good weather conditions or isn’t concerned about rain, you can’t get much better than this one.

-The added vestibule was a no-brainer as having a covered area to remove dirty boots or wet clothes before entering the tent is a priority.
+The added vestibule and bivy was a no-brainer as having a covered area to remove dirty boots or wet clothes before entering the tent is a priority.
 A vestibule is especially useful for riders that don’t want to have to change dirty, dusty clothes inside their sleeping quarters.
 Not to mention a dry-entry vestibule also prevents rain from getting into the tent.

 Even though this tent only sleeps a single person, it doesn’t have the claustrophobic feeling that many 1P tents have.
 It’s peak ceiling height is 39″ so majority of people can comfortably move around and sit up inside.
 Since BA redesigned this model with steeper walls, it feels even roomier inside.